 Whether you’re trying to soothe an upset stomach or tone your leg muscles, a yogi squat offers quick relief and a deep stretch.
 This classic deep squat yoga pose offers a range of benefits for your body and is even safe for pregnant women.
 Also called Malsana, this is one of the best yoga poses for opening up your hips and relieving low back pain.
-It targets the Sacral chakra, which opens up the flow of creative and sexual energy.
+It targets the Sacral chakra, which opens up the flow of creative and romantic energy.

 If you want to add Malasana (Garland Pose), aka yoga squat, to your yoga practice, here is everything you need to know about safely performing this asana.